 Navigate backward to interact with the calendar and select a date.
 Press the question mark key to get the keyboard shortcuts for changing dates.

-One thing’s for sure on a Big Sky ski trip, your legs are going to get tired.
-That's because there's a lot of skiing to be had on a Big Sky ski vacation, and even more than ever thanks to Big Sky's recent purchase of its sister resort Moonlight Basin.
+One thing’s for sure on a Big Sky ski trip, your legs are going to get tired, which makes the ski in ski out hot tubs that much sweeter.
+There's a lot of skiing to be had at Big Sky and even more than ever thanks to Big Sky's purchase of its sister resort Moonlight Basin.

-Usually, the more terrain, the more a lift ticket costs.
-We're happy to report that's not the case for Big Sky ski resort.
-To the tune of $99, skiers and snowboarders can enjoy the gargantuan 5,750 acres of Big Sky.
-The resort is centered around the impressive and imminent 11,166-foot Lone Peak.
-Skiers and boarders can easily jump back and forth between each ski area via interconnected lifts and trails.
+The resort hosts a 4,350 vertical drop of skiing from the impressive and 11,166-foot Lone Peak, which is accessed via its namesake, Lone Peak Tram.
+Skiers and boarders can easily jump back and forth between Moonlight Basin and Big Sky via interconnected lifts and trails.
 Beginners have their own private area without the interference of intermediate or expert skiers in the area between Moonlight Basin’s Pony Express and Derringer lifts.
 While intermediate skiers have incredible access and can get the feel of Big Sky’s expert terrain via trails at the base saddle of Lone Peak.
 It takes only one look at Lone Peak to realize that this mountain is an expert or extreme skier’s sanctuary.
 With challenging terrain in nearly every direction from the peak’s summit, experts can enjoy one of North America’s longest vertical runs.

 If you can picture yourself at the top of Lone Peak or cruising one of Big Sky's many wide-open, crowd-free groomers, make it all come true this winter and start planning your trip.
 We're here to help you make the process easy as possible, and save you money with the ski industry's largest collection of lodging and lodging and lift ticket deals.